patrickmoffitt/qt-cd-paranoia/README.md

 Please be aware that I am somewhat new to C++ and this is my first Qt project.
 I created this application to learn about Qt and multi-threaded device driver programming in C++.
 If you're in need of a lossless CD importer there are many professional options to choose from.
-If you're a interested in learning as I am I hope you find this project instructive.
+If you're as interested in learning as I am I hope you find this project instructive.

 Patrick Moffitt <br>
 November 19, 2017